Firestar (limited series): Issue #1

 Angelica Jones lives with her middle-aged father and paternal grandmother.
 "Angel" (her father's pet name for her) is shy and withdrawn, and her family moves frequently, but she gets emotional support from her "Nana".

 At her new school, Angelica is taunted by a girl named Cassie.
 One day when Angelica becomes upset, her hand starts to glow, causing her milk carton to explode.
 Some distance away, at the Massachusetts Academy, the energy signature of an emerging mutant is noticed by Emma Frost, the White Queen of the Hellfire Club, but the trace disappears before her technicians can pinpoint an exact location.

 After Angelica finds her entry in an ice sculpting contest ruined by Cassie, Angelica's whole body begins to glow, causing all the ice sculptures to melt.
-The White Queen notices the child again through use of her mutant-detecting system Multivak, as does Professor Charles Xavier through his Cerebro system.
+The White Queen notices the child again through use of her mutant-detecting system Multivak, as does Charles Xavier through his Cerebro system.
 Both are mutant telepaths who seek to train young, emerging mutants, but Xavier wishes to help mutants integrate peaceably into society through training at his School for Gifted Youngsters, while the Hellfire Club's agenda is to create a social class of elite mutants, with themselves at the top.

 When Angelica arrives home, she finds out her Nana has died.
 As Angelica's father wonders what to do with his "Angel", Emma Frost lets herself in.
 She explains that Angelica is a mutant, and she will be able to teach the girl about her powers and how to use them at her Massachusetts Academy.
 Frost then speaks to the girl much as her Nana once did, with reassurances of how special she is.
 Angelica decides to go with her.
 Xavier arrives in a limousine, only minutes too late; he regretfully decides that in this instance, the White Queen has won.

 The comic book origin of Firestar shares a few similarities with her animated counterpart's origin, as shown in the Amazing Friends episode, "A Firestar Is Born".
 The animated Firestar was also raised by a single father in his middle years, who was a construction worker.
-The animated Firestar also contended with a female peer who bullied her, a girl named Bonnie; the difference being that in the cartoon, Angelica apparently lived in the same area throughout her youth, as she is shown dealing with Bonnie from childhood to late adolescence.
+The animated Firestar also contended with a female peer who bullied her, a girl named Bonnie; the difference being that she apparently lived in the same area throughout her youth, as she is shown dealing with Bonnie from childhood to late adolescence.